 ✅ Changes in the users' choices

-- Randomly select some "agree" and "disagree" options on the preferences view of the banner and then save your choices.
+- Select some "agree" and "disagree" options on the preferences view of the banner and then save your choices.

 📰 Here's the technical documentation to add this link.

 - Make sure everything you've chosen remains unchanged.

 ⚠️ The new CNIL (French DPA) guidelines say the cookies need to disappear (not be visible on the browser) when they have been accepted first, and then denied.
 Here's the article that will help delete these cookies!

 Before, if you had accepted everything (vendors & purposes) and then denied some or all of them, you could still see the cookies on your console to keep track of what had been accepted at some point.
 Even though visible, they would not process anything!